 - Selling material to final users (those buying for personal use) by means of distance contract, e.g. online;

 - Moving material to another of their own premises which is more than 10 miles from the premises to which the consignment arrived;

 - If the phytosanitary status of the consignment changes, for example, if it has been grown on or if they have been reconfigured (e.g. two plants in separate pots have been planted up in a new pot together).

-To help ease the transition to the new UK Plant Passport process in 2021, Defra have permitted EU-based operators to attach UK Plant Passports to consignments destined for the UK.
+To help ease the transition to the new UK Plant Passport process in 2021, Defra have permitted EU-based operators to attach UK Plant Passports to consignments destined for the UK for the first 6 months of 2021 only.
 This decision is to help the onward movement of plants and plant material once cleared at the First Place of Destination, and will help operators.

 UK Plant Passports attached by EU-based operators must be generated by UK-based operators authorised to issue UK Plant Passports, and will have no legal status until they reach their First Place of Destination in the UK.
 A phytosanitary certificate will still be required on all material entering the UK from the EU.